neuropacs/neuropacs-docs/docs/ingestion-options/web-portal.md

 - Use a wired connection for large uploads.
 - Regularly review your orders to stay on top of processing.
+- When prompted, create a secure password using a combination of letters, numbers, and special characters

 ---